 This site describes adverse experiences which some may find disturbing.
 See the Reader advisory.

 - Thinking about taking finasteride for hair loss?
-See drug information.
+See Weighing the risks.

 - For a historical perspective, see the finasteride timeline which starts with a study in Dominican Republic in the early 1970s.

 - The research bibliography gathers hundreds of papers on adverse effects of finasteride and other 5-alpha reductase inhibitors.
-See also Research by symptom, Systematic reviews & meta-analyses and Related research.
+See also Research by symptom / clinical presentation.